“Given the opportunity, the arts can absolutely empower children, changing their lives for the better,” -educator and musician Marilyn Field.

 Videos from the February 2020 LEAD project:

 Based on this initial success, and with an exciting partnership with The Stratford Festival, Marilyn and artist-educators reached out to others to create a cross Canada network.
 This created youthLEADarts, as it stands today.
 Deirdre Potash (ArtWill Studio) is based near Montreal, Quebec.
 Tina Tucker Bye (Grove Hall) has recently moved to Bob’s Lake, North of Kingston.
-Shelley MacDonald and Roy Mulder in Nova Scotia represent ARTCi East, and Lori Sherritt-Fleming remains in British Columbia with ARTCi West.
+Shelley MacDonald and Roy Mulder in Nova Scotia, and Lori Sherritt-Fleming in British Columbia.

 Tina, at Grove Hall in Quebec, delivered two summer arts camps (2020) inspired by and incorporating youthLEADarts values.
 Furthermore, Tina hosted a socially distanced, Fall Mini-Arts Fest, where Deirdre ran a ‘make a clay ‘wish box’’ workshop.

-Each youthLEADarts workshop or program is designed to assist the students discover their strengths, address their challenges and develop communication and leadership skills in short, invigorating and fruitful timeframes.
+Each youthLEADarts workshop or program is designed to assist the students in discovering their strengths, addressing their challenges and developing communication and leadership skills in short, invigorating and fruitful timeframes.
 With strong roots in communities across Canada youthLEADarts, as it evolves, will continue to empower youth by developing accessible programs that help them to find their voices as LEADers who drive the future.

 Our regional Artist/Educators conduct live, virtual artist workshops.
 These cross-Canada experiences connect the values and themes of LEAD with various artistic disciplines.
 Watch this space for the opportunity to engage in activities involving drama, dance, literature/spoken-word, music, drumming, visual arts, photography/ videography, Indigenous, and media arts.
 Our goal is to create an online project that will serve as a sustainable model for communities of like-minded youth to communicate even after the pandemic has run its course.